shavez00/myreads/README.md

 Step 3.
 Verify your npm installation by running the command "npm -V" from your command line.
 You should get a response with your version of NPM, if not, doublecheck step 2.</br>
 Step 4.
 Navigate to the root directory of where you cloned the repository.</br>
 Step 5.
 Run the npm command "npm install" to install React and the app.</br>
 Step 6.
-Launch web browser and nagivate to "http://localhost:3000"</br>
+Run the npm command "npm install react-router-dom" to install the React Router.</br>
+Step 6.
+Run the npm command "npm start" a browser should launch to the URL "http://localhost:3000" and bring up the bookshelf.
 Step 7.
 Enjoy!</br>

 ### Using the book shelves